-The 33-credit hour sport studies program is designed for students who wish to pursue a career in sport or recreation management.
-Students who complete the sport/recreation management requirements are prepared to work in administrative positions in sport, recreation and leisure studies.
-Graduates of the sport studies program may find employment in such positions as high school and college recreation, professional and amateur organizations, public and private recreation organizations, sporting goods manufacturers, youth sports programs, and event facility management.
+The 33-credit hour Recreation Leadership track is designed for students who wish to pursue a career in Recreation management or leadership in private, public, or non-profit agencies.
+Students who complete the Recreation Leadership requirements are prepared to work at all levels of recreation leadership.
+Graduates of this Recreation Leadership track may find employment in positions in areas such as public, private, and non-profit agencies, commercial recreation, professional and amateur sport associations, theme parks, hospitality management, facility management, and youth sports programs.
 An internship is required in this program.